What Is Theta in Options?

 It’s a little messy, but you’ll notice the options with closer expiration dates have higher theta values.

 Theta and implied volatility go hand in hand.
-You see, implied volatility affects the extrinsic value, which affects theta values.
+You see, implied volatility affects the extrinsic value in options, which affects theta values.
 In general, the higher the implied volatility, the higher the theta.

 Here’s a look at an options chain.